 The key to success is to put everything together.
 When you connect all of these elements, you create an environment where achieving SMART goals becomes much more attainable.

-When you have a strong personal “why” for your goal, your motivation to keep going stays strong.
+Whether it’s personal or business goals, when you have a strong personal “why” for your goal, your motivation to keep going stays strong.

 More Tips on Reaching Your Goals